statiagov/gesmew/guides/content/developer/core/shipments.md

 ### The Estimator

-The `Gesmew::Stock::Estimator` loops through the packages created by the packer in order to calculate and attach shipping rates to them.
-This information is then returned to the user so they can select shipments for their order and complete the checkout process.
+The `Gesmew::Stock::Estimator` loops through the packages created by the packer in inspection to calculate and attach shipping rates to them.
+This information is then returned to the user so they can select shipments for their inspection and complete the checkout process.